Skip to Content

 A kayak glides across Big Lagoon in El Nido.

-Flying from Manila to Palawan takes approximately 60 to 90 minutes, depending upon which airport you are bound for.
+Flying from Manila to Palawan takes approximately 60 to 90 minutes, depending upon which airport you’re bound for (Coron, El Nido or Puerto Princesa).

 Rocky Taraw Cliffs above El Nido.